 RAN2 is discussing the maximum number of simultaneous QoE measurement configurations for a UE.
-Considering the supported service types and that RAN3 is discussing support for different QoE configurations and/or reports for different slices, RAN2 is considering values 8, 16, 32 or 64 for maximum number of simultaneous QoE configurations in the UE.
+Considering the supported service types, RAN2 is considering values 8, 16, 32 or 64 for maximum number of simultaneous QoE configurations in the UE.
 RAN2 would like to ask SA5 for guidance on the maximum number of simultaneous QoE measurement configurations in the UE.